atharvapatil301/Screen-Sage/README.md

 + [Run Locally](##RunLocally)
 ## Architecture

-In the development of ScreenSage, chosing the right kind of Multimodal architecture was of extreme importance, including selecting the appropiate Language Models.
+In the development of ScreenSage, choosing the right kind of Multimodal architecture was of extreme importance, including selecting the appropiate Language Models.
 ScreenSage consists of two LLMs: [LLaVA 1.5 7B Vision Language Model](https://huggingface.co/liuhaotian/llava-v1.5-7b) and any of these Large Language Models:

 [Gemma2-9b-it](https://huggingface.co/google/gemma-2-9b-it),